dlm1223/fantasy-football-optimization/README.md

 simpler, despite the available players not being exact.
 Accounting for this though would be complicated as I’d have to return a set of potential drafts with getPicks() instead of a single draft, so I wanted to keep it simple for now.
+Comparing the results of a probabalistic pick system to the current system would be a useful project.

-The second main shortcoming I think is that the optimal strategy determined by the system will be dependent on the projections.
-For example, if there is a WR that is projected as hugely undervalued in the 10th round, then doing a WR early-RB late strategy will look bad because I am missing out on that value.
+The second main shortcoming I think is that the optimal strategy determined by the system will be dependent on the projections I supply.
+For example, if there is a WR that is projected as hugely undervalued in the 10th round, then doing a WR-early, RB-late strategy will look bad because I am missing out on that value.
 I think this is something I should look into.
-Having said that, things like taking a backup QB/TE do seem like they’d be less affected by this.
+Having said that, things like taking a backup QB/TE seem like they’d be less affected by this.
 An interesting idea would be to create an entirely ADP-based projection model so that I can see how the optimal strategy would be regardless of projection system i.e. if there are no sleepers.

 TLDR: Most strategies did similarly.
-It does seem that you should take a backup TE and QB.
-In addition, zero-WR strategy does not seem like a good move, especially if you are in the mid-late picks of the draft, so I’d try to draft at least 1 WR in the first few rounds.
+It does seem that you should take a backup QB, and a backup TE, especially if you don’t take a TE early.
+In addition, zero-WR strategy does not seem like a good move, especially if you are in the mid picks of the draft.
 Other than that I haven’t found any shocking secrets yet that will give me a huge edge.
 Thanks for reading\!